LaMonte Wade Jr Player Props: Giants vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The Mariners pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Mariners' 3.96 team ERA ranks ninth across all league pitching staffs.
+- The Mariners' 3.92 team ERA ranks ninth across all MLB pitching staffs.

-- The Mariners allow the fifth-fewest home runs in baseball (87 total, one per game).
+- Mariners pitchers combine to allow the fifth-fewest home runs in baseball (87 total, one per game).

-- Gilbert gets the start for the Mariners, his 17th of the season.
-He is 5-5 with a 4.19 ERA and 93 strikeouts through 92 1/3 innings pitched.
+- Milone starts for the first time this season for the Mariners.

-- His last time out was on Wednesday against the Washington Nationals, when the righty tossed six innings, surrendering four earned runs while giving up eight hits.
+- The 36-year-old left-hander makes his season debut and pitches for the first time in more than a year.

 © 2023 Data Skrive.
 All rights reserved.